- Global Travel Policy and COVID-19 Addendum

 B. Advice and Recommendations

-Prior to making an Essential Travel determination for Duke Faculty, Staff Members or Others, Duke Graduate or Professional Students, Top-Level Managers are encouraged to contact the Global Travel Office (email@example.com) or complete the online Travel Request Form to seek advice from the GTAC COVID-19 Subcommittee.
+Prior to making an Essential Travel determination for Duke Faculty, Staff Members or Others, Duke Graduate or Professional Students, Top-Level Managers are welcome to seek input from the GTAC COVID-19 Subcommittee by completing an online “Review of Travel" request form

-Top-Level Managers and potential travelers considering international travel are strongly encouraged to reach out to GATS, the Global Travel Support office at Duke well in advance of the proposed travel dates to discuss entry requirements of the host and transit nations.
-International travel can be quite challenging given how quickly policies are changing as it regards testing requirements, quarantines and a traveler’s vaccination status.
-There are also impacts to entry visa processes and in the realm of travel documents, such as presenting proof of insurance coverage at borders that the Global Travel team can help you navigate and prepare for in advance of your departure.
+Top-Level Managers and potential travelers considering international travel are strongly encouraged to reach out to the Global Administrative and Travel Support (GATS) office at Duke, well in advance of the proposed travel dates to discuss entry requirements of the host and transit nations.

-In addition to evaluating the proposed travel using the criteria in Sections 3.B, 3.C or 4, Top-Level Managers should consider conditioning a decision by requiring measures such as:
+In addition to evaluating the proposed travel using the Essential Travel Factors (Sections 3.B), Top-Level Managers should consider conditioning an exception to the Travel Suspension by requiring risk mitigation measures such as:

 - Pre-travel preparation